DavidN250/EmployeeAPI/README.md

 		php artisan serve

-- The serve shoul now start running probably at
+- The server should be now start running probably at:

 		http://127.0.0.1:8000/

 - Open your API tester (for me was Postman)
-- Open new tab and send GET request at
+- Open new tab in your API tester and send GET request at:

 		http://127.0.0.1:8000/api/employees